 The scene file used in this tutorial can be found here.

 - Start off by opening the scene file.
 The scene contains a basic object to start off with.
 Create a polygon floor plane and position it underneath the mesh.

 - Create another plane and position it above the mesh as indicated below.

-The animations below show the difference between rendering Refractive Caustics with three and six GI Diffuse Samples.
+To reduce noise in the Caustics, you must increase the number of diffuse samples.
+The animations below show the difference between rendering caustics with three and six diffuse samples.
 Be careful when using this attribute as the render times will increase dramatically when you increase this value.

 That's it.
 You are ready to render.
 Have a go at rendering some other objects.
 Things to consider when using this method are:

-- Fine tuning the right amount of Emission for the geometry that has the Emissive shader assigned to it, otherwise you may encounter a lot of white noise.
+- Fine-tuning the right amount of emission for the geometry that has the Emissive shader assigned to it, otherwise, you may encounter a lot of white noise.

 Many thanks to Peter Shipkov at SOuP Development for providing the Maya scene used in this tutorial.